 Returned Check Policy

-Please note: Personal check privileges will be permanently revoked after three payments are considered NSF.
-Only payments in certified funds will be accepted after three NSF checks.
+Please note: Personal check privileges will be permanently revoked after two payments are considered NSF.
+Only payments in certified funds will be accepted after two NSF checks.

 Past Due Balances